d3/d3-zoom/README.md

 }
 ```

+The scale *x* must use [d3.interpolateNumber](https://github.com/d3/d3-interpolate#interpolateNumber); do not use [*continuous*.rangeRound](https://github.com/d3/d3-scale#continuous_rangeRound) as this reduces the accuracy of [*continuous*.invert](https://github.com/d3/d3-scale#continuous_invert) and can lead to an inaccurate rescaled domain.
 This method does not modify the input scale *x*; *x* thus represents the untransformed scale, while the returned scale represents its transformed view.

 <a href="#transform_rescaleY" name="transform_rescaleY">#</a> <i>transform</i>.<b>rescaleY</b>(<i>y</i>)